amanplans/csp-header/README.md

 ```

 # Prerequisites
-Since this project uses .NET Framework 4.8, it would not work on Mac or Linux.
+Since this project uses .NET Framework 4.8, it will not work on Mac or Linux.

 # Installing
 Install the [.NET Framework 4.8 Developer pack](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)